Manage Image Presets managing-image-presets

 The ExtendScript paths in the arguments of Media Extraction process

-The ExtendScript paths in the arguments of Media Extraction process component in the DAM Update Asset workflow.
+The ExtendScript paths in the arguments of the Media Extraction process component in the DAM Update Asset workflow.

-The following scripts, are used by Dynamic Media integration:
+The following scripts are used by Dynamic Media integration:

 ExtendScript name